elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 The community has also created its own tools, often to aid in production, other times in development:

-  * [wObserver](https://github.com/shinyscorpion/wObserver) observes production nodes through a web interface.
+  * [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard) a dashboard for production nodes through a web interface.
   * [visualixir](https://github.com/koudelka/visualixir) is a development-time process message visualizer.
   * [erlyberly](https://github.com/andytill/erlyberly) is a GUI for tracing during development.

-There are probably many more to come too!
+Happy debugging!